openebs-archive/openebs-docs/docs/uglocalpv.md

 kubectl -n YOUR_POD_NAMESPACE annotate pod/YOUR_POD_NAME backup.velero.io/backup-volumes=YOUR_VOLUME_NAME_1,YOUR_VOLUME_NAME_2,...
 ```

-In the above example command, where the volume names are the names of the volumes in the pod spec.
+In the above example command, where the volume names are the names of the volumes specified in the application pod spec.

 Example Spec:

-If application spec contains the volume name as mentioned below, then use volume name as `storage` in the above command.
+If application spec contains the volume name as mentioned below, then use volume name as `storage` in the below command.

 ```
     spec: